Clori, Tirsi e Fileno: History

 Comparison of the complete score with the earlier fragment in the British Library reveals revisions made late in composition: Handel had originally closed the cantata with a cynical duet for the two deceived lovers, "Senza occhi" ("Without eyes") in which they heap scorn on womankind and renounce love forever.
 He replaced this with a more light-hearted trio in which the young woman and her disappointed lovers all join, "Vivere e non amar" ("To live and not to love").

-In August 2012 the work was performed as an immersive piece at the Gladstone Hotel in Toronto, Canada.
-It was presented in a modern setting to an English libretto (translated by playwright Deborah Pearson) under the title A Synonym for Love.
-It featured sopranos Tracy Smith Bessette and Emily Atkinson as Clori and Tirsi (Theresa), respectively, and countertenor Scott Belluz as Fileno (Phil).
-The production was presented by Toronto-based Volcano Theatre and featured accompaniment by Classical Music Consort on period instruments, conducted by Ashiq Aziz.

 Musical connections

 Handel reused the aria "Un sospiretto" twice, that same year in Rodrigo, and in 1732 in the expanded Italian-English version of Acis and Galatea.
 "Come la rondinella" was also included in the Acis and Galatea revision.

 The music for "Amo Tirsi" was used twice more, although with different texts.
 It was adapted first as "Se vuoi pace" in Agrippina (1709), and again as "As when the dove" in the original, all-English version of Acis and Galatea (1718).

 Two of the duets were reused in Rinaldo (1711).

 The overture, in a keyboard reduction, became the opening movement of the G-minor suite in Handel's 1st volume of harpsichord suites, published in 1720.
 And in 1734 it was again heard with full orchestra, appended to the pastiche opera Oreste.